 Who Is Junior Gotti?

-John "Junior" Gotti was born on February 14, 1964, in Queens, New York.
-He was nicknamed "Junior" Gotti since he shared his father's first name.
+John Gotti Jr. was nicknamed "Junior" since he shared his father's first name.
 Junior allegedly served as a capo in the Gambino family and was the acting boss when his father was in prison.
 In 1999 he pleaded guilty to racketeering crimes was in jailed until 2005.
 In 2008 he was indicted in connection with the murders of three men.

 Life of Crime

-Junior Gotti allegedly served as a capo in the Gambino family and was the acting boss when his father was in prison.
-The elder Gotti was convicted of murder and racketeering in 1992.
+Gotti allegedly served as a capo in the Gambino family and was the acting boss when his father was in prison.
+His father was convicted of murder and racketeering in 1992.
 He died in prison ten years later at the age of 61.

 Prosecutors believe Gotti ran the Gambino crime family that operated in Florida, New York, New Jersey and Pennsylvania beginning in 1983.
 They said the enterprise involved murder, kidnapping, witness tampering and money laundering.

-In 1999 John "Junior" Gotti pleaded guilty to racketeering crimes including bribery, extortion, gambling and fraud.
+In 1999 Gotti pleaded guilty to racketeering crimes including bribery, extortion, gambling and fraud.
 He was sentenced to 77 months in prison and was released in 2005.

 Three attempts to convict Gotti for an attack on the founder of the Guardian Angels, Curtis Sliwa, all ended in mistrials in 2005 and 2006 and the charges were dropped.
 At the time, Gotti said he had long since retired from a life of crime.